lovroruzman/Hybrid-DL-Vision-NLP/README.md

 ![Action Captioning Example](./action_captioning.jpg)

 ### 3. ❓ Visual Question Answering (VQA)
-> [!IMPORTANT]
-> **Performance Note:** The currently trained VQA model demonstrates limited accuracy and generalization compared to the captioning tasks.
-This section serves primarily as a structural proof-of-concept for multimodal fusion rather than a production-ready reasoning engine.

 A multimodal task where the system answers open-ended questions based on image content.
 * **Implementation**: Fusing image features (CNN) and question embeddings (LSTM) to classify the most probable answer category.
 * **Key Notebook**: `vqa.ipynb`